 - A Non-Traditional Asbestos Abatement Work Practice Approval which, under very specific conditions, allows you to deviate from normal work practices - with strict health, safety, and environmental requirements.

 You may initiate any of these notifications or applications from Key Actions below.

-See Additional Resources below for the Massachusetts Asbestos Waste Shipment Record Template.
-Haulers may use this to produce their own four-part forms so each party to a shipment of asbestos-containing material can be given a copy.
+- Massachusetts Asbestos Waste Shipment Record Template, which haulers may use to produce their own four-part forms so each party to a shipment of asbestos-containing material can be given a copy.